ggerganov/llama.cpp/README.md

 ## Notes
 - Generation delay scales linearly with original prompt length.
 If OpenBLAS is enabled then prompt ingestion becomes about 2-3x faster.
 This is automatic on windows, but will require linking on OSX and Linux.
 CLBlast speeds this up even further, and `--gpulayers` + `--useclblast` more so.
 - I have heard of someone claiming a false AV positive report.
 The exe is a simple pyinstaller bundle that includes the necessary python scripts and dlls to run.
 If this still concerns you, you might wish to rebuild everything from source code using the makefile, and you can rebuild the exe yourself with pyinstaller by using `make_pyinstaller.bat`
+- Supported GGML models (Includes backward compatibility for older versions/legacy GGML models, though some newer features might be unavailable):
+  - LLAMA and LLAMA2 (LLaMA / Alpaca / GPT4All / Vicuna / Koala / Pygmalion 7B / Metharme 7B / WizardLM and many more)
+  - GPT-2 / Cerebras
-- Supported GGML models:
+  - GPT-J
-  - LLAMA (All versions including ggml, ggmf, ggjt v1,v2,v3, openllama, gpt4all).
-Supports CLBlast and OpenBLAS acceleration for all versions.
-  - GPT-2 (All versions, including legacy f16, newer format + quanitzed, cerebras, starcoder) Supports CLBlast and OpenBLAS acceleration for newer formats, no GPU layer offload.
-  - GPT-J (All versions including legacy f16, newer format + quantized, pyg.cpp, new pygmalion, janeway etc.) Supports CLBlast and OpenBLAS acceleration for newer formats, no GPU layer offload.
-  - RWKV (all formats except Q4_1_O).
+  - RWKV
   - GPT-NeoX / Pythia / StableLM / Dolly / RedPajama
-  - MPT models (ggjt v3)
+  - MPT models
-  - Basically every single current and historical GGML format that has ever existed should be supported, except for bloomz.cpp due to lack of demand.